EdsonBueno/infinite_scroll_pagination/MIGRATION.md

 Because Items are now stored within pages, it is more difficult to modify the items directly.
 To make this easier, a `mapItems` extension method has been added to modify the items by iterating over them.
 Additionally, a `filterItems` extension method has been added to filter the items.
 This is useful for creating locally filtered computed states.

+To allow for easy retrieval of the next page key, the `lastPageIsEmpty` and `nextIntPageKey` getters have been added.

+The internals of PagingState have been restructured to allow directly extending it, without breaking its interface.
+You can see an example of this in the PagingStateBase class.

 ### API Changes